-At Litchfield National Bank, we are committed to protecting your financial interests with secure technology and educate you with “best practices” for staying secure on the Internet.
-As a LNB Internet Banking customer, we want to make you aware of the increasing use of "phishing" and "spoofing" to obtain sensitive personal information.
+At the Litchfield National Bank, we are committed to protecting your financial interests through customer education, proving you with the “best practices” for staying secure and safeguarding your data.
+As a LNB Internet Banking customer, we want you to be aware of the different types of fraud and scams.

 "Phishing" is a type of fraud where an e-mail asks you, often with a sense of urgency, to click a link to update or confirm your sensitive personal information, such as your account numbers, card numbers, social security/tax identification numbers, passwords, or PINs.
 The link goes to a fake or "spoof" website designed to look like a legitimate company.